-Novak Djokovic’s Grand Slam quest is alive and well, will meet Daniil Medvedev in U.S. Open final
+Novak Djokovic’s Grand Slam quest is alive and well, and he will meet Daniil Medvedev in U.S. Open final

 He carried the momentum into the third set, but Zverev raised his game, which forced Djokovic to do the same.

-The Serb showed beautiful touch on dropshots, chased down balls that looked hopelessly beyond his reach and, when facing break points, bounced the ball 10 or more times, as if casting a spell, and produced surgically placed service winners.
+The Serb showed beautiful touch on drop shots, chased down balls that looked hopelessly beyond his reach and, when facing break points, bounced the ball 10 or more times, as if casting a spell, and produced surgically placed service winners.

 The point of the match came with Zverev serving at 4-5.
 Shot after shot, they traded backhands of exceptional depth and pace.
-Zverev won it on the 53rd stroke to stave off one of two remaining break points.
-The crowd shot to its feet, cheering both players’ relentless drive, as they took great gulps of air.
+Zverev won the point on the 53rd stroke to stave off one of two remaining break points.
+The crowd shot to its feet, cheering both players’ relentless drive as they took great gulps of air.

-Djokovic won the next point to take a two-sets-to-one lead.
+Djokovic proceeded to win the next point and, with it, deliver a gut punch to the German by taking a two-sets-to-one lead.

 Zverev got a huge lift from breaking Djokovic early in the fourth set with a blistering forehand down the line.